 You have probably visited a few websites that have no rhyme or reason.
 They are cluttered and serve up a not so great user experience.
 To ensure your site is clean and concise, focus on keeping clutter to a minimum.
 This is all about readability and white space balance.

-Each section on-page should have a very concise message with sections tagged correctly and text clear and to the point.
+According to the Web Design Coventry, each section on-page should have a very concise message with sections tagged correctly and text clear and to the point.
 No one wants to see a web page with a huge block of random text.
 Surrounding these sections should be plenty of white space to keep clutter to a minimum as well.

 Having less clutter can also keep your website speed optimal.
 There are many things that affect site speed and page load time, and clutter is definitely one.
 Site owners and managers should also think server performance as well.
 Hosting providers that offer VPS hosting can keep site speed and security aligned with user experience.